Carlos-Antunis/Fisica-Computacional/Introducao/2/main.md

-# Utilizando o terminal linux
+# Elementos do terminal linux